mananwalia959/go-todos-app/README.md

 # go-todos-app

 ## Description
-Simple Rest APi example for Golang
+Simple Web App for Golang and React

 ## Pipelines